JackDerksen/minui/README.md

 }
 ```

+Run the program with the command: `cargo run example --basic_usage`

 ## Building Terminal Games with MinUI

 MinUI is designed to make terminal game development straightforward.
 Here's what makes it great for games: